AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-microsoft-power-automate-integration.md

 1. On the **[!UICONTROL Configure Dataverse for Microsoft Power Automate]** page, Specify the **[!UICONTROL Client ID]** (also referred to as Application ID), **[!UICONTROL Client Secret]**, **[!UICONTROL OAuth URL]** and **[!UICONTROL Dynamic Environment URL]**.
 Use the Client ID, Client Secret, OAuth URL, and Dynamic Environment URL of [Microsoft Power Automate Application](#ms-power-automate-application) you created in the previous section.
 Use Endpoints option in Microsoft Power Automate application UI to find OAuth URL
 1. Tap **[!UICONTROL Connect]**.
 If asked, login to your Microsoft Aure Account.
 Tap **[!UICONTROL Save]**.

-## Publish the Microsoft Power Automate Dataverse Cloud Configuration {publish-microsoft-power-automate-dataverse-cloud-configuration}
+# Publish the Microsoft Power Automate Dataverse Cloud Configuration {#publish-microsoft-power-automate-dataverse-cloud-configuration}

 1. Navigate to **[!UICONTROL Tools]** ![hammer](assets/hammer.png) &gt; **[!UICONTROL Cloud Services]** &gt; **[!UICONTROL Microsoft Power Automate Dataverse]** and open the configuration container you created in the previous [Create Microsoft Power Automate Dataverse Cloud Configuration](#microsoft-power-automate-dataverse-cloud-configuration) section.
 1. Select the `dataverse` configuration and tap **[!UICONTROL Publish].